plone/guillotina/docs/source/installation/configuration.md

 These files will then be available on urls `/favicon.ico` and `/static_files`.

-## JS Applications
+## JavaScript Applications

-We can also serve js apps from guillotina.
-These will allow routing on your js application without any extra configuration by returning the base directory index.html for every sub directory in the url.
+We can also serve JS apps from guillotina.
+These will allow routing on your JS application without any extra configuration by returning the base directory `index.html` for every sub directory in the url.

-Once there is SSR support in python, guillotina will integrate with it through this as well.
+Once there is SSR support in Python, guillotina will integrate with it through this as well.

 ```yaml